OUR VOTE IS OUR VOICE

 Common Cause New Mexico is a leading force in protecting the right to vote and making voting more accessible.
 Over the years, we’ve made progress and our election laws are generally voter friendly.

-However, there are still some areas where we must improve, including the 28-day voter registration deadline and our closed primary system, which disenfranchises Independent and decline-to-state (DTS) voters.
+However, there are still some areas where we must improve, including our closed primary system, which disenfranchises Independent and decline-to-state (DTS) voters.
+We should also move to ranked-choice voting to give voters more choices and create fair elections.

 In New Mexico, we have achieved: